KesionX/codegen-form/README.md

 # gencode-form
-Source code generation by form data.
+Source code of form generation  by json.